 1. They wanted a smaller dog.

 German Shepherds are large dogs.
-Adults can be anywhere from 50 to 90 lbs and need lots of exercise and space to run and play.
+Adults can be anywhere from 50 to 90 pounds and need lots of exercise and space to run and play.
 Unfortunately, as with many large breeds, some surrender GSDs after they’ve grown because they’re too large or energetic.
 New pet owners often times have difficulty controlling large dogs which jeopardizes their family’s health and the dog’s health.

 2. German Shepherds are territorial or aggressive.